Cabana boy

-A cabana boy is a male attendant who serves the guests of a hotel or large private estate, operating from a nearby cabaña (American Spanish for cabin; compare cabin boy, a similar occupation aboard ships during the age of sail), often on a beach.
+A cabana boy is a male attendant who serves the guests of a hotel, large private estate, or luxury resort operating from a nearby cabaña (Spanish for cabin; compare cabin boy, a similar occupation aboard ships during the age of sail), often on a beach.
 A pool boy or pool attendant performs the same duties at a swimming pool.
 Duties may include: working with towels, swimsuits, robes, blankets, bathing caps, soap, umbrellas, beach chairs, launder, and may serve refreshments.